mikecapsio/texturefast-docs/docs/for/game-developers.md

 TextureFast is a privacy-first AI texture generator for game developers.
-It turns existing UV-unwrapped props, weapons, and environment assets into a Base Color texture and a full available PBR texture set — Albedo, Normal, Height, Roughness, and Ambient Occlusion — without hand-painting every base pass.
+It turns existing UV-unwrapped props, weapons, and environment assets into a Base Color texture and a full PBR texture set — Albedo, Normal, Height, Roughness, Metallic, and Ambient Occlusion — without hand-painting every base pass.

-This makes TextureFast a strong fit when texturing becomes a bottleneck across dozens of game assets.
+TextureFast is built for teams where texturing becomes a bottleneck across dozens of game assets.

-## What TextureFast helps with
+## What TextureFast delivers

 - Rapid material exploration during blockout and pre-production
 - Consistent visual direction across props and environments
-- Full available PBR texture output for common engine workflows
+- Full PBR texture output for common engine workflows
 - Fast variations for prototypes, game jams, and indie production
 - Material generation inside Blender through the free add-on
 - Custom textures for assets that do not match a stock library